howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 For further description, it is necessary to introduce a new term.

-An immobile frame of reference (ImFR) is an inertial reference frame (IFR) associated with an object characterized by zero shift of cosmic microwave background radiation (zero dipole anisotropy).
+An immobile frame of reference (ImFR) is an inertial frame of reference (IFR) associated with an object characterized by zero shift of cosmic microwave background radiation (zero dipole anisotropy).
 The ImFR can be associated with different objects, but their relative velocity is zero.
 It should be particularly noted that the ImFR differs from the reference frame associated with the Earth by only a few hundred kilometers per second.
 This is the main reason why most calculations according to the theory of relativity are close to real experimental results.

 Next, we will need several formulas of the special theory of relativity.